 My Charge-Off Sent to the IRS

 A charge-off usually happens after you’ve been delinquent on a debt for 180 days or six months.
 It is the credit card issuer's way of taking a loss on the debt.
-In their accounting books, they’ve written it off as uncollectible, and they no longer count the debt as an asset.
+In their accounting documents, they’ve written the account off as uncollectible, and they no longer consider the debt as an asset.
 Creditors can continue collecting on a charge-off until you pay, even though it's been charged-off.

 In some circumstances, the creditor may decide to cancel the debt completely.
 When this happens, you no longer have a responsibility to pay the debt.
-While you may be relieved to no longer have this obligation, there is an impact on your taxes.
+While you may be relieved to be free from this obligation, you may not be in the clear yet.
+The cancelled debt may now become an issue to hash out with the IRS.

 Depending on your income, tax bracket, filing status, and other tax factors, the canceled debt may only affect your taxes minimally.
-It's not likely that you'll have to pay the full amount of the cancellation to the IRS.
+You may not have to pay the full amount of the cancellation to the IRS.

 You’re also required to include canceled debt on your taxes when a charge-off is settled because the creditor cancels a portion of the debt in the settlement offer.
 A settlement is when you negotiate with the creditor to pay just a percentage of the outstanding balance to satisfy the full debt.